jinlee487/vertual_reality_controller/README.md

-3. Implementing the gestural language support in a web transactional experience [demo-video-youtube](https://youtu.be/5R6yFyDV3-I)
+3. Implementing the gestural language support in a web transactional experience

+    [demo-video-youtube](https://youtu.be/5R6yFyDV3-I)

-    Below are the major frameworks/libraries used to for my project.
+    Below are the major frameworks/libraries for the project.

     * [Python](https://www.python.org/)
     * [mediapipe](https://google.github.io/mediapipe/)
     * [opencv](https://opencv.org/)

 ### Challenges we ran into

-What it does
+    - Difficulty in differentiating finger shapes and movements
+        * Some gestures look alike
+        * overlapping pre-movements after-movements

+    - Difficulty in perceiving depth and distance from the camera
+        * Working with single camera
+        * Absolute distance in snapshots of images
+        * Length between fingers changed as distance from camera became further

 ### Accomplishments that we're proud of
 What it does